How To Make Incorporation Work For You

 If you are self- employed, there are three forms of organization to choose from.
 We will show you why incorporation is the best choice!

-As a sole proprietor, if you are earning > 30K, you are required to register for a business number and charge HST to your clients
+As a sole proprietor, if you are earning more than $30,000, you are required to register for a business number and charge HST to your clients

-In a partnership, if you are earning > 30K, you are required to register for a business number and charge HST to your clients
+In a partnership, if you are earning more than $30000, you are required to register for a business number and charge HST to your clients